drowrin/orpheus/src/content/posts/final-fantasy-retrospective/final-fantasy-xiii.md

 Third, FFXIII uses a few too many made up fantasy words.
 There are already plenty of good words that could have filled the same roles easily enough.
-It's neat that Fal'Cie, l'Cie, and Cie'th all share some fantasy etymology, but "god", "champion", and "fallen" would have been easier to remember and more descriptive.
+It's neat that Fal'Cie, l'Cie, and Cie'th all share some fantasy etymology, but "god," "champion," and "fallen" would have been easier to remember and more descriptive.
 Some people like unique words like this in fiction, but I'm a fan of using the words we've already got.
 FFXIII also throws in acronyms and multiple military organizations that look similar enough to be confused with